Screening for Plagiarism

 - Standard Limit: The maximum acceptable similarity index is 20%.

-3. Types of Plagiarism We Monitor
+3. Types of Plagiarism Monitored

-4. Actions Taken in Case of Plagiarism
+4. Actions in Cases of Plagiarism

 5. Guidance for Authors